bayesianbrad/pyfo/README.md

 ===========

 Pyfo enables one to write a model in the incredibly flexiable first order probabilistic programming framework that is FOPPL.
-FOPPL's base language is Clojure, which enables the syntax to be neat, yet completely expressive.
+FOPPLs base language is Clojure, which enables the syntax to be neat, yet completely expressive.
 See (ML-wood group tutorial for an introduction to FOPPL.
 The backend for FOPPL is Discountinous HMC [^fn1], which allows one to perform inference in models that have discontinuities that are of measure 0 [^fn2].
 In addition to this, we included an automated framework for embedding discrete distributions, which allows one to perform inferrence in dsicrete models,